-Performance Standard Summary Applicability To promote the sustainable management of living natural resources through the adoption of practices that integrate conservation needs and development priorities.
-IFC - PS 7 Performance Standard 7 recognizes that Indigenous Peoples, as social groups No risks to indigenous people have been identified.
-Indigenous Peoples with identities that are distinct from mainstream groups in national societies, are This PS is not applicable. often among the most marginalized and vulnerable segments of the population.
-In many cases, their economic, social, and legal status limits their capacity to defend their rights to, and interests in, lands and natural and cultural resources, and may restrict their ability to participate in and benefit from development.
-The objectives of PS 7 are: To ensure that the development process fosters full respect for the human rights, dignity, aspirations, culture, and natural resource-based livelihoods of Indigenous Peoples.
+Performance Standard Summary Applicability To ensure that the development process fosters full respect for the human rights, dignity, aspirations, culture, and natural resource-based livelihoods of Indigenous Peoples.
 To anticipate and avoid adverse impacts of projects on communities of Indigenous Peoples, or when avoidance is not possible, to minimize and/or compensate for such impacts.
 To promote sustainable development benefits and opportunities for Indigenous Peoples in a culturally appropriate manner.
 To establish and maintain an ongoing relationship based on Informed Consultation and Participation (ICP) with the Indigenous Peoples affected by a project throughout the project's life cycle.

-Performance Standard Summary Applicability To ensure the Free, Prior, and Informed Consent (FPIC) of the Affected Communities of Indigenous Peoples when the circumstances described in this Performance Standard are present.
+To ensure the Free, Prior, and Informed Consent (FPIC) of the Affected Communities of Indigenous Peoples when the circumstances described in this Performance Standard are present.
 To respect and preserve the culture, knowledge, and practices of Indigenous Peoples.
-IFC - PS 8 Cultural Performance Standard 8 recognises the importance of cultural heritage for Earthworks and construction activities could pose a Heritage current and future generations.
-Consistent with the Convention Concerning the risk to cultural heritage.
-This Performance Standard is Protection of the World Cultural and Natural Heritage, PS 8 aims to ensure that triggered. clients protect cultural heritage during project activities.
+IFC - PS 8 Cultural Performance Standard 8 recognises the importance of cultural heritage for current and Earthworks and construction activities could Heritage future generations.
+Consistent with the Convention Concerning the Protection of the pose a risk to cultural heritage.
+This World Cultural and Natural Heritage, PS 8 aims to ensure that clients protect cultural Performance Standard is triggered. heritage during project activities.
 In addition, the requirements of this PS on a project's use of cultural heritage are based in part on standards set by the Convention on Biological Diversity.
-The objectives of PS 8 are: To protect cultural heritage from the adverse impacts of project activities and support its preservation.
+The objectives of PS 8 are:

+Performance Standard Summary Applicability To protect cultural heritage from the adverse impacts of project activities and support its preservation.
 To promote the equitable sharing of benefits from the use of cultural heritage.